Stonyhurst Southville International School: Senior High School Department

 Senior High School (SHS) covers the last two years of the K-12 Program in accordance to the Republic Act No. 10533, also known as the Enhanced Basic Education Act.
 SSIS follows the core curriculum and subjects under the track of their choice.
 SSIS also incorporates the international standards in English, Math, and Science courses.

-Curriculum and academic programs

 The Senior High School of SSIS Malarayat offers the STEM and the ABM Strands.
-STEM stands for Science, Technology, Engineering and Mathematics; while ABM stands for Accountancy, Business and Management.
-Below is the list of courses offered for each strand.
+STEM stands for Science, Technology, Engineering and Mathematics and ABM stands for Accountancy, Business and Management.

-SCIENCE, TECHNOLOGY, ENGINEERING, AND MATHEMATICS STRAND (S.T.E.M.).
-This strand focuses on University and College courses such as Chemical Engineering, Electrical Engineering, Industrial Engineering, Computer Engineering, Safety Engineering, Civil Engineering, Marine Engineering, Information Technology, Computer Programming, Data Encoding, Data Analyzing, Pre-Medical Courses, Doctor of Medicine, Doctor of Dental Medicine, Nursing, Medical Technology, Radiologic Technology, Phlebotomy, Pharmacy, Chemical Science, Biological Science, Physical Science, Organic Chemistry and the like.
-Specialized Subjects that are included under this strand are Chemistry 1 & 2, Biology 1&2, Practical Research, Pre-Calculus, Calculus, Business Math, Physics 1 & 2.

-ACCOUNTANCY, BUSINESS, AND MANAGEMENT STRAND (ABM).
-This strand focuses on University and College courses such as Accountancy, Entrepreneurship, Business Management, Marketing and the like.
-Specialized Subjects that are included under this strand are Business Ethics and Social Responsibility, Marketing, Business Organization and Environment, Business Math, Economics, Finance and Accounts, Business Plan, Practical Research.

-Affiliates

-Stonyhurst Southville International School is a member of the Southville Global Education Network (SGEN), and is affiliated with its following sister schools: